Dungen Dev API Documentation

 The request body should be a JSON object with the following properties:

-: Your prompt to control name generation, e.g. "A female character name".
-Your prompt should have a maximum length of50 characters
+apiKey: Your API token.prompt: Your prompt to control name generation, e.g. "A female character name".
+Your prompt should have a maximum length of50 characters.nextWords: The amount of the next tokens.
+Ranges between1-100.temperature: Lower values = more probabilistic, higher values = more creative.
+Ranges from0.001 - 1.

 Example: